 Really, he excelled at students.
 He got them.
 He knew what drove them.
 He didn’t get caught up in the ebb and flow of public education trends.
 He didn’t need SMART Boards or iPads or Promethean Panels to make change.
 He knew that the pendulum of public education would oscillate wildly over the years, and that he’d be strongest by simply plowing ahead at the equilibrium point.
 And plow ahead he did.
 Moving from teacher to assistant principal and eventually to principal, he oversaw the gradual (and sometimes drastic) long-term improvement in Elkhart schools.

 He’s retired now.
 His home is perfect.
 Grass cut and edged as if with a ruler, level, and a pair of hand shears.
 Pool perfectly clear — not a leaf floating atop the surface.
 He’s a doer, and it shows.
 He can’t sit idle.
 It’s probably why his retirement count is rivaled only by Brett Favre.

-Leonard invested in his community by repaying his scholarship, but Levar…Levar invested in the community in sweat equity.
+Leonard invested in his community through repaying his scholarship, but Levar…Levar invested in the community in sweat equity.
 He poured his soul into hundreds of thousands of kids moving through the halls of his schools.
 Levar has been a good investment and an even better investor.

 Opposite Levar in the backyard of his childhood home sits his son, Levon Johnson.
 Levar is no slouch, looking spry and athletic in his own right.
 But, objects next to Levon may be larger than they appear.